InHabit: Leveraging Image Foundation Models for Scalable 3D Human Placement: Experiments

 \subsubsection{Baselines.}

-\emph{GenZI}\cite{genzi} is a zero-shot human--scene interaction method that combines Stable Diffusion inpainting with 2D-to-3D lifting.
-Given a text prompt and a target location, it renders the scene from multiple views, inpaints a human in each view, and recovers SMPL-X parameters via multi-view optimization.
-Generation is performed in two stages: four candidate poses are produced, and the best is refined in a second stage.
+\emph{GenZI}\cite{genzi} combines Stable Diffusion inpainting with a complex multi-view lifting step, requiring a text prompt and a target location as input.

-\emph{POSA}~\cite{posa} is an optimization-based method that predicts per-vertex contacts and semantic classes using a trained VAE, and then optimizes body pose and placement to align predicted contacts with scene geometry and semantics (limited to 40 object categories).
-As POSA does not support text-based generation, we extend it with text-driven pose retrieval to form \posa{}.
-Specifically, we use PoseEmbroider~\cite{poseembroider} to retrieve poses from text via a joint embedding space.
-Since PoseEmbroider requires PoseScript-style descriptions~\cite{posescript}, we employ an LLM to convert our HSI prompts accordingly.
-We use AGORA poses~\cite{agora}, on which POSA’s contact prediction performs best.
+\emph{POSA}~\cite{posa} predicts per-vertex contacts with broad semantic classes using a trained VAE, and then optimizes body pose and placement to align predicted contacts with scene geometry, requiring annotated semantic labels unlike our method.
+It does not allow text-based generation, so we extend it with text-driven pose retrieval to form \posa{}.
+We retrieve poses from AGORA~\cite{agora} using PoseEmbroider's~\cite{poseembroider} joint embedding space.